cr3eper/better_anymap/README.md

 # better_anymap
-an unsafe botched job that doesn't rely on types being 'static lifetime
+An unsafe botched job that doesn't rely on types being 'static lifetime.
+Will panic if provided a 0 field struct.
+I will fix this when I figure out how.

 # Usage
 ```rust